Half-Shot/bread/content/posts/Hullo.md

-Hullo and welcome to the blog.
+Hullo ,welcome to the blog.

 ##My first bake
 So far this all looks good.
 There are some gaps in the flooring and the security is __AWFUL__ and the speed isn't all the way there but i will say that it has the best format for storing pages.
 It hasn't got a huge database labeled swag.
 It dosn't use amazons *HUGE*  S3 servers to keep it running.
 It uses a simple bit of [MarkDown](http://lmgtfy.com/?q=markdown) which is a beautiful technology that allows people to use any editor, from notepad to a javascript website, to write a fully formatted document and Bread(C) will convert that into a website.
 None of this wordpress bloatware, just a simple drag and drop and its on the navbar.